D-e-n-t/nfsen-ng-docker/README.md

 2. verify ports, environment variables and paths in docker-compose.yaml

 ## Installation on the Cisco 9300 platform (DNA Advantage license required)
 Notes: the Cisco 9300 switches use host networking and will ignore ports.
   The switch must have an SSD installed to use non-Cisco packages.
   This package is not signed and makes no warranty of fitness for any purpose.
   This package writes a fair amount of data any may prematurely wear the SSD.

 1. Complete the installation above on a Linux host running docker.
-2. Save the image locally: "docker save | gzip | c93knfsen-ng.tar.gz"
+2. Save the image locally: ```docker save | gzip | c93knfsen-ng.tar.gz```
 3. Copy the image to your switch.
-4. Install the image: "app-hosting install appid nfsen package usbflash1:c9knfsen-ng.tar.gz"
+4. Install the image: ```app-hosting install appid nfsen package usbflash1:c9knfsen-ng.tar.gz```
-5. After the image has been installed (check, this can take a while), activate it: "app-hosting activate appid nfsen"
+5. After the image has been installed (check, this can take a while), activate it: ```app-hosting activate appid nfsen```

 ## Usage